The Office of Undergraduate Research is pleased to facilitate the following Bioscience Summer Undergraduate Research Programs in 2017:

 Travel & Housing

-- Out-of-state participants may be eligible to receive financial support for travel to/from Salt Lake City.
+- Participants may be eligible to receive up to $500 total in travel reimbursement for roundtrip travel to/from Salt Lake City.

-- All participants have the option of on-campus housing (participants pay $250; the rest of the on-campus housing expense is covered by the program) Students must check out of on-campus housing by 10 am Saturday, August 5, 2017.
+- All participants have the option of using on-campus housing (participants pay $250; the rest of the on-campus housing expense is covered by the program).
+Students may check-in beginning May 31 and must check out of on-campus housing by 10 am Saturday, August 5, 2017.

 - Participants may receive vouchers for local public transportation

 - Time Commitment: This is a full-time program requiring a minimum of 35 hours per week spent conducting research under the supervision of the assigned faculty mentor and at other program-related meetings and events.

 - Bi-weekly Updates: Student participants are expected to present bi-weekly updates on their work.

 - Journal Submission: Student participants are required to submit a one-page summary of their experience to the University of Utah Undergraduate Research Journal upon completion of the program.

 - Undergraduate Research Education Series: Student participants are required to attend weekly research and professional development events.

 - Final Presentation: Student participants are required to present their work (poster format) at the Office of Undergraduate Research Summer Symposium held on Thursday, August 3, 2017.